Analysis: Biden’s Stunning Turnabout Remakes Democratic Race

 “I’m here to report, we are very much alive,” Biden declared at a raucous rally in Los Angeles.

-Biden picked off Texas, the second-biggest state up for grabs, as well as eight other contests.
+California, the night’s biggest prize, was one of the few states Biden lost to Vermont Sen. Bernie Sanders.
+But Biden picked off Texas, the second-biggest state up for grabs, as well as eight other contests.
 His victories in Virginia and North Carolina, two crucial general-election states, were particularly decisive.
-The results in California, the day's biggest prize, have not been called.

 Biden’s show of force puts him on a collision course with Sanders that will test who Democrats view as more electable in November.
 Sanders, a liberal firebrand, has spent decades calling for sweeping overhauls of economic and health care systems, while Biden, a moderate, is running less as an ideologue and more as a candidate who can reset the nation after President Donald Trump’s divisive administration.

-Note: EDITOR'S NOTE — AP Washington Bureau Chief Julie Pace has covered the White House and politics for the AP since 2007.
-Follow her at https://twitter.com/jpaceDC.
-This story has been corrected to show Biden spent less than $200,000, not $291,000, in Virginia.